The Write Stuff 2015

 IMPROVING STUDENT ACADEMIC WRITING for 11th and 12th Graders: Campers will develop the writing skills and tools needed to succeed in higher education.
 They will become familiar with the MLA and APA style sheets, and learn to assess, manage, and use information from multiple sources.
 They will gain a better understanding of Fair Use and Intellectual Property Rights, and they will improve their presentation skills.
 Finally, they will learn how to approach on-demand, timed writing tasks such as the SAT, the EAP, and the UC’s Analytical Writing Placement Examination.

-The camp costs $450 for three weeks of instruction and includes all materials as well as a juice and cookie snack mid-morning.
-No refunds can be given after June 30, 2014.
+The camp costs $450 for three weeks of instruction and includes all materials as well as a camp tee shirt, and a juice and cookie snack mid-morning.
+(Monroe High School students are offered a discounted rate of $350 for three weeks.)
+No refunds can be given after June 22, 2015.

 A LIMITED number of partial scholarships are available.
 See the FAQ Here for details and instructions.

-If you prefer, you can mail a check made out to The University Corporation for $450.00 to:
+If you prefer, you can register above and mail a check made out to The University Corporation for $450.00 (or $300 for Monroe students) to:

 Kathleen Rowlands, Director